-If authenticity, real estate value, durability, and sheer look is what is most important, then there is no disputing the proper choice: solid hardwood flooring.
+If authenticity, resale value, and durability are what is most important, then choose solid hardwood flooring.
 But laminate flooring can be a viable option where your budget is limited, or where you want to install the flooring yourself.
 Laminate flooring will never pass for real hardwood to the discerning eye, but it can be a serviceable flooring for many situations.

 Several national brands offer both laminate flooring and solid hardwood:

 - Bruce, once owned by Armstrong, is now owned by AIP (American Industrial Partners).
 The company offers laminate flooring as well as solid and engineered hardwood.
 Its products are widely available at home improvement centers.

 - Shaw Flooring Shaw Flooring offers many flooring projects, ranging from bargain laminates selling for $2 per square foot to quite expensive solid hardwoods.
 Its products are sold mostly at specialty flooring stores.
 Its laminate flooring is sold principally at big-box home improvement centers, where it sells for around $3 per square foot.

 - Mohawk: This company offers both solid hardwood and engineered hardwood (called TecWood), as well as a broad selection of wood-look laminates, which is marketed as RevWood.